Hossein Ali Mirza: Death

 Ali Mirza was imprisoned in Ardabil.
 In the final days of his life, he prayed, cried over his mistakes and asked for forgiveness.
 On 16 January 1835 he died of cholera.
-His body was buried in Mashhad.
+He was buried in Mashhad.

 Administration and contributions

 Early in his reign, Ali Mirza ordered the restoration of Shah Cheragh, which had been destroyed in the earthquake of 1795.
 In 1810, news reached Shiraz that Abdollah Mirza had discovered the Tomb of Arghun, Ilkhan of the Ilkhanate, where gold was supposedly abundant.
-Ali Mirza opened the tombs of Achaemenid Kings in Marvdasht but discovered that them empty.
+Ali Mirza opened the tombs of Achaemenid shahs in Marvdasht but discovered them empty.

 In the same year, he built an Iranian-style garden called Bāḡ-e Now, with cascades and waterspouts; the palace overlooked a large, octagonal reflecting pool.
 It was described by George Curzon in 1889 as "extensive [and] beautiful" but he also noted that it was "crumbling away and the stocco and painting [were] peeling off the wall".
 In 1831, with Fath-Ali Shah's approval, he commissioned an inscription in Achaemenid style depicting him seated with his sons gathered around him.
 The court of Ali Mirza, in comparison with other princes, was very magnificent and he spent lavishly on festivals.
 Historians have compared his extravagance with Ottoman sultans.